vinodkadli7022/contact-distributor/README.md

 Password

-3. Upload & Distribute Lists
+3. Upload and Distribute Lists

-Upload CSV/XLSX/AXLS files containing:
+Upload files in CSV, XLSX, or AXLS format

+Accepted fields in file:

 FirstName (Text)